NaCl-5844/s16-emulator/README.md

   - Code and assemble in the command-line/shell, store the bin file and/or directly run the assemly code

 *Access speeds are rarely equal over a given memory structure

+__

+This project aims to give me the tools and knowledge to complete my dream microprocessor [t16](https://github.com/NaCl-5844/t16)(WIP) which will focus on throughput.